jon-moreira/JZoopraxiscope/README.md

 ### Animate static image sequences with this jQuery plugin.

-JZoopraxiscope is a jQuery plugin to make animations from static images inspired in Eadweard Muybridge's Zoopraxiscope.
+JZoopraxiscope is a jQuery plugin for making animations from static images inspired in Eadweard Muybridge's Zoopraxiscope.

 Requirements